OpenVoiceOS/ovos-releases/README.md

 # OVOS Constraints and Release Channels

 OVOS is a **modular** system, meaning that you don’t have to install all of its components.
 Depending on your needs, you can install only the specific modules you want, saving both space and dependencies.
-The different components of OVOS are grouped into **extras**—optional feature sets that you can choose to install.
+The different components of OVOS are grouped into **extras** — optional feature sets that you can choose to install.

 ### What are OVOS Extras?